Sociology (SO)

 Prerequisite(s): CJ111 and SO101, or permission of instructor.

-SO201 Social Statistics (3.0 Credits)
+SO201 Social and Crime Statistics (3.0 Credits)

 An introductory course in statistical methods of data analysis relevant to the social sciences, intended to develop students as informed and critical consumers of social science research with an emphasis on application to criminological and sociological issues.
 MA103 prepares students for this course, and students are strongly advised to take MA103 to fulfill their Bridge General Education requirement for quantitative analysis.
-This course is cross-listed with PO201.
+This course is cross-listed with CJ202.

-Pre/corequisite(s): CJ200 or SO200, and a quantitative analysis course: MA103, MA106, MA109, MA110, MA115, or equivalent, or permission of insttructor.
+Pre/corequisite(s): CJ200 or SO200, and a quantitative analysis course: MA103, MA106, MA109, MA110, MA115, or equivalent, or permission of instructor.

 SO304 Globalization & Sustainability (3.0 Credits)

 This course addresses how traditional models of development, embraced by all nations of the world, inspire patterns of production and consumption that stand in the way of building a just, sustainable and peaceful world.
 It addresses the fundamental principles that the human community should pursue to attain a sustainable global society founded on economic justice, respect for nature, and universal human rights.
 Required for sustainability minor.
+This course is cross-listed with AN304.

 SO371 Deviance (3.0 Credits)